30 Fun Christmas Eve Activities for Families

 What’s your favorite Family Christmas Eve Tradition?

-No matter what your Christmas Eve looks like, you can certainly find some fun Christmas Eve activities for families here as you prepare for the holiday season!
+No matter how you choose to spend Christmas Eve, you can certainly find some fun Christmas Eve activities for families here as you prepare for the holiday season!
 Have fun and let me know what Christmas Eve traditions your family likes to do together.

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties.